anna-wojcik/currency-converter-react/README.md

 # Currency Converter
 The subject of the project is currency converter.
 The calculator allows you to convert any amount in the selected currency into polish currency.

-Here is a working live demo :
+Here is a working live demo: https://anna-wojcik.github.io/currency-converter-react/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).